-However, in the case of Windows 7, Windows 8, and Windows 10, Disk Signature Collision is handled differently.
+However, in the case of Windows 7, Windows 8.1, Windows 10 and Windows 11, Disk Signature Collision is handled differently.
 When two storage devices have an identical disk signature, the secondary drive that creates disk signature collision will be turned offline, and cannot be mounted for use till the collision is fixed.

 - The boot selection failed because a required device is inaccessible

 - The disk is offline because it has a signature collision

 - This disk is offline because it has a signature collision with another disk that is online.